Kim Chizevsky-Nicholls: Retirement

 Chizevsky-Nicholls decided to retire from bodybuilding after winning the 1999 Ms. Olympia.

 Legacy

-Kim Chizevsky-Nicholls is regarded as one of the greatest and most muscular female bodybuilders of all time.
-She was the first female bodybuilder to win both the Ms. International and Olympia in the same year in 1996.
+Chizevsky-Nicholls was the first female bodybuilder to win both the Ms. International and Olympia in the same year in 1996.
 She ranks as the best female bodybuilder in the IFBB Pro Women's Bodybuilding Ranking List until October 22, 2000.
 In January 2008, Chizevsky was inducted into the IFBB Hall of Fame.